-This performance certificate is executed on this 14th day of December, 2017, by and between the Idaho Public Charter School Commission (the "Authorizer"), and Peace Valley Charter School, Inc. (the "School"), an independent public school organized as an Idaho nonprofit corporation and established under the Public Charter Schools Law, Idaho Code Section 33-5201 et seq, as amended (the "Charter Schools Law.")
+This Performance Certificate ("Certificate") is executed on June 8, 2023, by and between the Idaho Public Charter School Commission (the "Authorizer") and Peace Valley Charter School, Inc. (the "Charter Holder") for the purpose of operating Peace Valley Charter School (the "School"), an independent public school organized as an Idaho nonprofit corporation and established under the Public Charter Schools Act of 1998, Idaho Code section 33-5201 et seq., as amended (the "Charter Schools Act").